27-Year-Old Defensive Tackle – Atlanta Falcons

 2017 Fantasy Football Outlook

 Poe signed a one-year deal with the Falcons this offseason, and the team hopes he can anchor the defensive front.
 Atlanta was tied for a conference-worst 4.5 yards allowed per rush last season, but Po...

 Dontari Poe Contract Information:

-Signed a four-year deal with the Chiefs in July of 2012.
+Signed a one-year, $8 million contract with the Falcons in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Dontari Poe – simply subscribe now.